-The two curd and yogurt are all milk product.
+The two curd and yogurt are all milk products.
 Curd is obtained by coagulating milk at a procedure referred to as curdling.
 The coagulation can happen by adding rennet or any edible acidic substance such as lemon juice or juice and then allowing it to coagulate.
 The growth in acidity leaves the milk proteins (casein) tangle into solid masses or curds.
 Curd goods vary from 1 area to another and include cottage cheese, cheese, curd cheese, farmer cheese, pot cheese, queso Blanco and paneer.

 You’re not alone in the event that you have ever wondered, What is the difference between yogurt and curd?
 We’ve observed how yogurt’s popularity as a diet has skyrocketed recently and one could wonder what all the fuss is all about.